Overview of Paget’s Disease

-Paget’s disease of bone is a long-lasting or chronic disorder that causes bones to grow larger and weaker than normal.
-The excessive breakdown and formation of bone tissue causes affected bone to weaken leading to:
+Paget’s disease of bone is a chronic (long-lasting) disorder that causes bones to grow larger and become weaker than normal.
+The disease usually affects just one or a few bones.
+The bones most commonly affected by Paget’s disease include:

 - Bone pain.